 enough toxic herbicide sprayed

-The chemical was Agent Orange, the occasion was the war in Vietnam, the time was 1961-71.
+The chemical was Agent Orange, the occasion was the U.S. war in Vietnam.

-However, two-thirds of these herbicides were contaminated with TCDD, a form of dioxin—a highly toxic substance linked to at least 15 classes of cancer and other medical conditions, as well as several birth defects.
-The toll on the Vietnamese may continue for generations, even though the dioxin contaminant may eventually be cleansed from the “hot spots” remaining in parts of southern Vietnam to this day.
+However, two-thirds of these herbicides were contaminated with TCDD, a form of Dioxin—a highly toxic substance linked to at least 19 classes of cancer and other medical conditions, as well as several birth defects.

 So, ever since the spraying, the people of Vietnam, Laos and Cambodia have been saddled with an invisible enemy of their own.
 As have those who served in Vietnam during the war, their families, and many others who were exposed to the toxic herbicides where they were manufactured, used or stored.

-The Agent Orange Record tries to show, in an objective way, the complete story of the Vietnam War’s most devastating defoliant: its history; its impact, intended and otherwise, on Vietnam, Laos and Cambodia; and its completely unintended impact on the United States.
-The Record also describes the efforts to repair the damage from the herbicides to the land and to the people of Vietnam, to the United States, and to the other places that the toxic legacy of Agent Orange remains.
+The Agent Orange Record tries to show, objectively, a more comprehensive examination of the most devastating defoliant used in the U.S. war in Vietnam: its history; its impact, intended and otherwise, on Vietnam, Laos and Cambodia; and its completely unintended impact on the United States.
+The Record also describes the efforts to repair the damage from the toxic herbicides to land and people.